gql-dart/ferry/README.md

 ## Generate Dart GraphQL Files

-The `GQLClient` is fully typed, so we must use the `gql_build` package to generate dart representations of our GraphQL queries.
-We will also use the `req_builder` included in the `GQLClient` package to build typed `QueryRequest`s for each GraphQL query.
+The `Client` is fully typed, so we must use the `gql_build` package to generate dart representations of our GraphQL queries.
+We will also use the `req_builder` included in the `Client` package to build typed `QueryRequest`s for each GraphQL query.

 ### Download GraphQL Schema